Hurrco/Apex_Directory_Structure/RULES.md

   - Prefix `PERSONAL_` to distinguish personal side-projects.

 ### 4.2 Archived Projects (`_ARCHIVED`)

+- **Automation**: Archive completed projects using the `automation\archive_project.bat` script from the `central_hub.bat`.
+This will move the project folder to the correct archive location.

 - Mirror `_ACTIVE` naming but no longer modify contents.
 - Use for paused or fully completed work.